 To be able to share good advice, I consulted 2 local scooter dealers for this post.
 You’ll find their guidance scattered throughout this post.
 Also know that they both also do scooter mechanic work (on more than just the brands they sell).

 You’ll find an overview of what the major components to know when shopping for a scooter in this post, but if you are already knowledgeable in that space, jump on into the SPREADSHEET TO COMPARE section of the Table of Contents.
-This is the magic tool I have compiled to help you choose wisely, after all!

 If you already know about the different features of scooters and what they mean, you can always skip ahead to the spreadsheet here.